WenkChr/census_mapping_projects/nt_augmentation/README.md

 ## Description

-This project took maps output by GMS and applied open data layers from the NWT ATLAS to enhance map readability by giving field staff more points of reference via open data.
-These enhancements were done to mirror similar maps produced by NWT.In order to do the enhancements a process was developed using python using arcpy which would makethe enhancements and save an enhanced copy in a new directory.
+This project took maps output by GMS and applied open data layers from the NWT ATLAS to enhance map readability by giving field staff more points of reference These enhancements were done using
+open data to mirror similar maps produced by NWT.In order to do the enhancements a process was developed using python using arcpy which would makethe enhancements and save an enhanced copy in a new directory.